Jimmy1500/lab_web/README.md

 ### POCO::DATA
 API well designed and suitable for high performance tasks, I am pretty happy with it, postgres implementation not supported out of box, however, interface provided is clean and can easily suppliment your own implementation

+### Databae:
+MySQL works okay but is sort of shitty, will need to investigate Postgres